Home

 Zadar Miniatures Used in Miniature Settings

-This archival catalog covers all the pieces made from the first to the last.
+This archival catalog covers all the pieces made, from the first to the last.
 There are 240 pieces in the collection, from the first one in 1994 to the last in 2017.
-Production numbers are included in the catalog as well as unusual items like studio samples, artist proofs, prototypes and paint tests.
-The secondary market values will not be noted.
-If you contact me, I can forward you information I have from other sources of any pieces I may know of for sale.
+Production numbers are included in the catalog, as are unusual items like studio samples, artist proofs, prototypes, and paint tests.
 All pieces are on the secondary market.
-All Zadar Miniatures were only made from bronze, silver or gold.

 The Beginning